MolingFrank/FEV/README.md

 3. **Motors and Wheels**: The robot is equipped with LEGO motors and wheels for movement control.

-4. **Sensors**:
+4. **Sensor**:
-   - **Color Sensor**: Used for detecting red and green obstacles.
-   - **Ultrasonic Sensor**: Provides distance measurement to avoid collisions.
    - **Camera**: Mounted on the Raspberry Pi for image capture and object recognition.

 ### Development Process
-1. **Building the LEGO Car**: We assembled the physical components of the LEGO car, ensuring that the sensors were appropriately positioned for effective detection.
+1. **Building the LEGO Car**: We assembled the physical components of the LEGO car, ensuring that the sensor was appropriately positioned for effective detection.

 2. **Installing Required Software**:
    - Set up Raspbian on the Raspberry Pi.